 Tram testing will initially be carried out at low speeds and at night, gradually increasing speeds as they are tested under a number of conditions, including load testing.
 Tram testing will take place during the night and has progressed to day in some areas, such as Randwick .
 Drivers will then commence training before the full-line testing prior to the start of passenger services occurring .

 The testing and commissioning process takes place in three stages.

-Stage 1: Installation of overhead wires
+- Stage 1: Installation of overhead wires

-Stage 2: Energisation of overhead wires
+- Stage 2: Energisation of overhead wires

 Find out more about the three stages of Testing and Commissioning

-All works in a hazard zone require an approved Permit to Work before proceeding.
-The following are examples of the types of activities that may require a permit when working in or near a hazard zone:
+All works in a hazard zone require approval and an approved Permit to Work before proceeding.
+The following are examples of the types of activities that may require a Permit to Work when in or near a hazard zone:

 - Erecting ladders or scaffolding

 - Operating excavators, cranes or any other plant equipment